 Autodesk and the Committee value the input of our stockholders.
-In 2018, 96.4% of the votes cast on our Say-on-Pay proposal were favorable, which reflected strong stockholder support for our executive compensation programs.
-In fiscal 2019, members of our management team continued our annual outreach and contacted stockholders representing in total over 61% of the outstanding shares.
+In 2019, 95.5% of the votes cast on our Say-on-Pay proposal were favorable, which reflected strong stockholder support for our executive compensation programs.
+In fiscal 2020, members of our management team continued our annual outreach and contacted stockholders representing in total over 60% of the outstanding shares.
 Our team met with governance professionals from passive funds as well as portfolio managers from active funds to discuss our executive compensation programs, board composition, diversity, and governance.
-The breadth of the Company's outreach program enabled us to gather feedback from a significant cross-section of Autodesk's stockholder base.
-Based on these discussions, the Committee found that our stockholders continued to be supportive of our executive compensation programs and the alignment between CEO pay and Autodesk's performance.
-The Committee carefully considered stockholder feedback as part of its ongoing review of our executive compensation programs, design and
+The breadth of our outreach program enabled us to gather feedback from a significant cross-section of Autodesk's stockholder base.
+Based on these discussions, the Committee found that our stockholders continued to be supportive of our executive compensation programs and the alignment between executive pay and Autodesk's performance.
+The Committee carefully considers stockholder feedback as part of its ongoing review of our executive compensation programs, design and metrics.